lixiny/CPF/README.md

     <img src="teaser_fitting.gif", width="60%">
 </p>

-## 7. Test on full dataset
+## 7. Test on full dataset (FHB, HO3D v1/v2)

-We provide python srcipts to test on the full dataset to approximately reproduce our results:
+We provide shell srcipts to test on the full dataset to approximately reproduce our results.

 ### FHB
-dump:
+dump the results of HoNet and PiCR:
 ```shell
 $ python training/dumppicr_dist.py \
     --gpu 0,1 \